OmGurav/OmGurav/README.md

 <br>

 - ⚜ Hi, I'm [Om Gurav].
+- 💼 Working with Wipro as a Project Engineer.
 - 👨‍🎓 I’m a Computer Science Student.
-- 🔭 I’m currently working with GDSC GES-COENGG as a Technical Member.
+- 🔭 I worked with GDSC GES-COENGG as a Technical Member.
-- 🌱 I’m currently learning Python for AI/ML.
+- 🌱 I’m Java Full Stack Developer.
 - 💬 Ask me about anything.
 I am happy to help.
 - 📚 Passionate to learn new technologies.
-- 💼 any freelance work? do reach, [email](mailto:omgurav2001@gmail.com) :)

 <br>